otrv4/otrv4/otrv4.md

 ```
 k_dh:
-  The serialized 3072-DH shared secret computed from a DH exchange.
+  The serialized 3072-bit DH shared secret computed from a DH exchange.
   This is serialized as a big-endian unsigned integer.

 mix_key: